nightscout/nightscout.github.io/docs/troubleshoot/dexcom_bridge.md

 - Sugarmate, Happy Bob, xDrip+,...
 - ...

-You can identify an account lock browsing your Heroku logs as described [here](../troublehoot/#authentication-errors).
+Heroku: You can identify an account lock browsing your [Heroku logs](#authentication-errors).
+Railway:

 </br>